 Currently on view at The Met Fifth Avenue, the exhibition Play It Loud: Instruments of Rock & Roll looks at the iconic instruments that gave rock and roll its signature sound—from Chuck Berry’s Gibson guitar to Keith Moon’s drum set.
 Enthusiastic visitors have been thronging The Met’s galleries to appraise instruments once owned by Joni Mitchell, Jimi Hendrix, Ringo Starr, Joan Jett, Prince, and many other musical luminaries.

 To complement this exciting show, The Met Store’s jammin’ product selections highlight themes from the exhibition.
-Among the many appealing and unique items in our Play It Loud assortment, these small but eye-catching Dancing Bear needlepoint items stand out—chosen in honor of Jerry Garcia’s famous guitars Tiger and Wolf, which are both currently on view at The Met.
-Garcia played Tiger (1973) as his main guitar with the Grateful Dead from 1973 to 1979.
-He first played Wolf (1973–79) in 1979, and he used it almost exclusively until 1989; it was the last guitar he played publicly with the Grateful Dead.
+Among the many appealing and unique items in our Play It Loud assortment, these small but eye-catching Dancing Bear needlepoint items stand out—chosen in honor of Jerry Garcia’s famous guitars Wolf and Tiger, which are both currently on view at The Met.
+Garcia played Wolf as his main guitar with the Grateful Dead from 1973 to 1979.
+He first played Tiger in 1979, and he used it almost exclusively until 1989; it was the last guitar he played publicly with the Grateful Dead.

 Long associated with the Grateful Dead, the Dancing Bears first appeared on the back cover of the live album “History of the Grateful Dead, Vol. 1 (Bear’s Choice),” released in July 1973 by Warner Bros.
 Artist and musician Bob Thomas created the kinetic bears in homage to Owsley “Bear” Stanley, who recorded and produced the album.